nawazsheikh19/Identification-and-Classification-of-Wildlife-from-Camera-Trap-Images/README.md

 The link mentioned above contains the project report and the configuration manual.
 Both the report and configuration manual were written using Latex.

-This repository has six independent parts:
+This repository has three independent parts:

 1- The code used for Task I: Exploratory Data Analysis (phase 1 folder)